execut/yii2-cms/README.md

 # eXeCUT Yii2 CMS
 CMS, based on Yii2 modular system.
 All system modules are standalone Yii2 modules and can be used separately from CMS.

-List of system features and its modules:
+List of system features and modules:

 Feature | Module | Expanded by modules | Development status
 -------------------- | ----------- | -------------- | ------